When Is the Best Time

 Special Tip!!
 Stay at the nearby Hali Country Hotel!
 It’s a short drive and fantastic.
 A must if you want to avoid the crowds and get early to Jokulsarlon (see above).
 If you’d like to visit the ice caves as well (highly recommended) then take a look at our suggested tours (safe booking and excellent guides!
 Really worth it!): Jökulsárlón Glacier Hike & Cave Tours

-Jokulsarlon (Jökulsárlón) is a glacial lake at the Vatnajökull National Park in direct front to the Atlantic Ocean.
-To the west you have a good view to Iceland´s highest mountain (and Volcano) Oraefajokull (summit Hvannadalshnúkur).
+Jokulsarlon (Jökulsárlón) is a glacial lake at the Vatnajökull National Park in front of the Atlantic Ocean.
+To the west, you can see Iceland’s highest mountain (and Volcano) Oraefajokull (summit Hvannadalshnúkur).

-Start with the guided tour in one of the amphibian boats.
-After your ride you may find a nice place having a break and sitting in front of some icebergs.
-Later when the other tourists are gone you can have a walk and find resting seals on floating ice sheets.
+Book a guided tour in one of the amphibian boats.
+After the ride, check out and find a place to have a break while sitting in front of some fascinating icebergs.
+Later in the day, the tourists are and you can have a walk and find resting seals on floating ice sheets.

 The boat tours are only available from early May until September.
 Our recommended operator if you’re staying in Reykjavik: Jökulsárlón Glacial Lagoon with Boat Trip